 Our overall workforce split between women and men is 77:23, a useful benchmark against which to compare the balance in each of the quartiles.
-The lower quartile and lower middle quartile see women over represented at 80.3% and 82.5% of the total whereas the Upper quartile is only 70.2% women.
+The lower quartile and lower middle quartile see women over represented at 81.5% and 82.0% of the total whereas the Upper quartile is only 69.3% women.
 This distribution will contribute to the higher mean and median hourly rate paid to men.
-Encouragingly, in the lowest paid quartile, the split was 82.4:17.6 women to men last year so this year it is 80:20, much closer to the overall distribution of the Council as a whole.